One of Them Days: Plot

 Returning to their complex, the women discover that their landlord has evicted them and thrown all their belongings to the curb.
 They run into perky new neighbor Bethany, who offers to buy one of Alyssa's paintings.
 After seeing her large following on social media, they organize and advertise an impromptu art gallery that evening at the apartment complex to raise money to give to King Lolo, which proves successful.
 They earn enough money to pay him back, and Dreux's interviewer is one of the attendees, telling her that she is impressed by the event and to expect a call offer for the job.

 King Lolo arrives and Alyssa flees, telling Dreux to stall him because she has a plan to avoid paying him their hard-earned money.
 After shots are fired, the women divert his attention and hide in their empty old apartment, only to discover Keshawn there, who has lit candles in an effort to win Alyssa back.
 King Lolo arrives, and as he prepares to kill the trio, he slams the door behind him, which causes a piece of the ceiling to fall on his head and knock him out.
 The candles are knocked over as well, lighting the apartment on fire.
 The women, Keshawn, and an unconscious King Lolo end up trapped in a room filling with smoke, and Alyssa and Dreux reconcile.
 Firefighters arrive and break through the doors to rescue them, one of whom is revealed to be Maniac.
 As Maniac and Dreux talk about starting a relationship, King Lolo gets arrested for not paying back his delinquent loans thanks to Alyssa tipping off the loan bank.
+Meanwhile, Uche is arrested for not having his complex being safe from fires.
 Alyssa finally cuts ties with Keshawn, and the women rekindle their friendship.

 Dreux is later shown to be a successful franchise manager and Alyssa becomes a renowned painter.
 The two live together in their newly refurbished apartment.

 Cast

-Co-stars Keke Palmer and SZA in 2024; One of Them Days marks the latter's film debut.
+Co-stars Keke Palmer and SZA in 2025; One of Them Days marks the latter's film debut.